-An electric fence is a barrier that uses electric shocks to deter intruding animals and human beings from crossing a boundary.
+An Electric fence in Kenya is a barrier that uses electric shocks to deter intruding animals and human beings from crossing a boundary.
 The voltage of the shock from Electric Fence installation in Kenya may cause discomfort to death.
-In Kenya, Electric fences are used for agricultural fencing and other forms of animal control, although they are also used to protect high-security areas such as military installations or prisons, where potentially lethal voltages may be used.
+In Kenya, Electric fences are used for agricultural fencing and other forms of animal control, although they are also used to protect high-security areas such as military installations or prisons, where potentially lethal voltages may be used for Electric Fencing.

 An electric fence system consists of an electric fence powering energizer, fence wire supported on insulators and fixed on posts.
 These connected to an earthing system, form a pulsed high voltage OPEN LOOP with the animal being the completing link.
 The effectiveness of the fence lies in the shock.
 Solutions Unlimited is a professional Electric fence installer in Kenya with years of experience and expertise in these installations.
 We advise our clients on the following items to look for when looking to install an electric fence: